What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

-Over the years, Kubernetes has become a developer’s choice for designing and deploying scalable and distributed applications.
+Over the years, Kubernetes has become a developer’s choice for designing and deploying scalable and distributed containerized applications.
 However, Kubernetes is unaware of the internal state of an application.
 Therefore, developers and SREs leverage telemetry data (logs, metrics, and traces) to understand how their code behaves during runtime.
 These are known as the three pillars of Kubernetes observability.

 Understanding the three pillars of Kubernetes Observability

 - Logs are files that store events, warnings, and errors occurring in the software environment.
 They generally contain contextual information, like the specific time of an event and the user or endpoint connected with it.
-The log messages present data in plain text, either structured or binary format.
+The log messages present data points in plain text, either structured or binary format.
 But, it’s important to keep in mind that log messages need a vast amount to store; therefore, you must assess your storage strategy before generating them.

 - Metrics are numerical data representations reported over a specific period of time.
-They help to determine the overall system health and obtain insights with telemetry signals.
+They help to determine the overall system health and obtain actionable insights with telemetry signals.
 These metrics are usually stored in time series data stores like Prometheus and can be optimized to store, compress, or process as per need.
 Metrics are better than logs in one aspect – they can be easily retrieved and queried, which makes them perfect for alerting and creating dynamic dashboards.
-With the help of these dashboards, you can view the system’s real-time and historical data.
+With the help of these Kubernetes dashboards, you can view the system’s real-time and historical data.